intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

 # System Requirement
 Pytorch version: 1.5.0 or above
 torchvision: 0.6.0 or above
+cloudpickle: 1.2.2
 jep: 3.9.0
 Python: 3.7

 # Pytorch API

-Two wrappers are defined in Analytics Zoo for Pytorch:
+A few wrappers are defined in Analytics Zoo for Pytorch:

 1. TorchModel: TorchModel is a wrapper class for Pytorch model.
 User may create a TorchModel by providing a Pytorch model, e.g.